cristifalcas/puppet-etcd/README.md

     initial_cluster_state
     initial_cluster_token

-This is annoyng if you first bootstraped the cluster in http mode and you want to add ssl after that to initial_cluster parameter.
+This is annoying if you first bootstraped the cluster in http mode and you want to add ssl after that to initial_cluster parameter.

 Solution:
 * Don't care.
 Even if the protocol is http, the communication will be over ssl